ThinkbotsAreFree/Birdy/README.md

 + hey ^ [Hi there!]
 ```

-The return command `^` is also used in global categories, see below.
+This would output `Hi there!`

-## Global categories
+## Rules

-Global categories are like user-defined functions.
+Rules are like user-defined functions.
 They're defined with a currency sign `¤` followed by a pattern, a slash character `/`, and a reponse template.

-Here is an example of a complete definition of a category.
+Here is an example of a complete definition of a rule.

 ```
 ¤ I feel very #A / Why am I so $A
 ```

-A call is made with the "get match" command `:1`, which is used a bit like the "set value" command `=1`, except what gets stored is not the argument, but the response of the category.
+A call is made with the "call rule" command `:1`, which is used a bit like the "set value" command `=1`, except what gets stored is not the argument, but the response of the rule.
 Here is an example of match call.

 ```
 :e I feel very happy
 ```
 The example above would store the value `Why am I so happy` in the local variable `e`.

-Categories are inspired from chatbot engines like Rivescript or AIML, and even though this description is short (because BirdyVM's global categories are a simple mechanism), their importance shouldn't be underestimated.
+Rules are inspired from chatbot engines like Rivescript or AIML, and even though this description is short (because BirdyVM's rules are a simple mechanism), their importance shouldn't be underestimated.

-Indeed, units and categories are like two sides of the coin.
+Indeed, units and rules are like two sides of the coin.

 - **Units** are *concave* lenses that tend to produce **divergent thinking** (creative, explorative, spontaneous, free-flow, non-linear).
-- **Categories** are *convex* lenses that tend to produce **convergent thinking** (efficient, focusing, accurate, logical, procedural).
+- **Rules** are *convex* lenses that tend to produce **convergent thinking** (efficient, focusing, accurate, logical, procedural).

-A well shaped program should make an appropriately balanced use of both units and categories, for they have complementary strengths.
+A well shaped program should make an appropriately balanced use of both units and rules, for they have complementary strengths.

 ## Commands and functions detailed